jimsimon/cordcutting/README.md

 1. Create Tables: `docker-compose run --rm api npm run sequelize db:migrate`
 2. Insert Data: `docker-compose run --rm api npm run sequelize db:seed:all`

+The database port is mapped to your host machine via Docker Compose so feel free to use your favorite database tools to poke around inside of it.

 ### Running
 1. `docker-compose up`
 2. Navigate to the desired URL in your favorite web browser: